Peace and conflict studies: As research activity

 In 1964, the International Peace Research Association was formed at a conference organized by Quakers in Clarens, Switzerland.
 Among the original executive committee was Johan Galtung.
 The IPRA holds a biennial conference.
 Research presented at its conferences and in its publications typically focuses on institutional and historical approaches, seldom employing quantitative techniques.
 In 2001, the Peace and Justice Studies Association (PJSA) was formed as a result of a merger of two precursor organisations.
 The PJSA is the North American affiliate of IPRA and includes members from around the world with a predominance from the United States and Canada.
 The PJSA publishes a regular newsletter (The Peace Chronicle), and holds annual conferences on themes related to the organization's mission "to create a just and peaceful world" through research, scholarship, pedagogy, and activism.

+In 1981, a group of professional academic philosophers and scholars formed the Concerned Philosophers for Peace in response to the development of first-strike nuclear war strategies during the Cold war era.
+In addition to providing scholarly critiques of specific military actions, the organization also endeavors to encourage research into global peace in general and social justice on the international stage by encouraging cooperative research.
+Presentations of scholarly research are periodically made at divisional meetings of the American Philosophical Association.

 In 2008, Strategic Foresight Group presented its report on an innovative mechanism to find sustainable solution to conflicts in the Middle East.
 It also developed a new Water Cooperation Quotient, which is a measure of active cooperation by riparian countries in the management of water resources using 10 parameters including legal, political, technical, environmental, economic and institutional aspects.

+Institutions like Stockholm International Peace Research Institute (SIPRI) are advancing the understanding of peace and development by analyzing the complex drivers of conflict and insecurity.
+Their approach acknowledges that conflicts are rarely caused by a single factor.
+Instead, a constellation of economic, social, political, and environmental factors, often reinforcing and exacerbating each other in ways that can lead to sustained violence or, conversely, pave pathways to peace.

 Description

-Peace studies can be classified as:
+Peace and conflict studies along with its concepts of conflict analysis and conflict resolution can be classified as: